Jfortin1/ComBatHarmonization/R/README.md

 - (1) The number of features is substantially smaller than the number of participants (p << n) or
 - (2) The prior distributions used in ComBat do not fit well the data

-An example of (2) is when the site/scanner effects are highly heteregenous across features, for instance differential scanner effects between white matter (WM) or grey matter (GM) voxels.
+An example of (2) is when the site/scanner effects are highly heteregenous across features, for instance differential scanner effects between white matter (WM) or grey matter (GM) voxels exist.
 To run the ComBat model without empirical Bayes, which boils down to fitting a location/shift (L/S) model for each feature separately, the option `eb=FALSE` can be used:

 ```{r}
 data.harmonized <- combat(dat=dat, batch=batch, eb=FALSE)